-The LTC2494 is a multi-channel, low power, delta-sigma, analog-to-digital converter with an easy-to-use, 4-wire interface and automatic differential input current cancellation.
-Its operation is made up of four states (See Figure 2).
-The converter's operating cycle begins with the conversion, followed by the sleep state, and ends with the data input/output cycle.
-The 4-wire interface consists of serial data output (SDO), serial clock (SCK), chip select $\overline{(CS)}$ and serial data input (SDI).
+The LTC2496 is a multi-channel, low power, delta-sigma analog-to-digital converter with an easy to use 4-wire interface and automatic differential input current cancellation.
+Its operation is made up of three states (See Figure 2).
+The converter operating cycle begins with the conversion, followed by the sleep state and ends with the data input/output cycle.
+The 4-wire interface consists of serial data output (SDO), serial clock (SCK), chip select $(\overline{CS})$ and serial data input (SDI).
 The interface, timing, operation cycle, and data output format is compatible with Linear's entire family of $\Delta\Sigma$ converters.

-Initially, at power up, the LTC2494 performs a conversion.
+Initially, at power up, the LTC2496 performs a conversion.
 Once the conversion is complete, the device enters the sleep state.
-While in this sleep state, if $\overline{\text{CS}}$ in HIGH, power consumption is reduced by two orders of magnitude.
+While in this sleep state, if $\overline{\text{CS}}$ is HIGH, power consumption is reduced by two orders of magnitude.
 The part remains in the sleep state as long as $\overline{\text{CS}}$ is HIGH.
 The conversion result is held indefinitely in a static shift register while the part is in the sleep state.